Updated: Jun 15

-As the oldest national commemoration of the end of slavery in the United States, Juneteenth is a day to celebrate African American freedom, education, and achievement.
+Juneteenth, the oldest national commemoration of the end of slavery in the United States, is a significant day to celebrate African American freedom, education, and achievement.

-There are many ways to celebrate the holiday with your community; find celebrations or events that honor and educate folks on the importance of Juneteenth, and don't forget to support Black/African-American owned businesses (always, but especially) this weekend.
+There are many ways to celebrate the holiday with your community; find celebrations or events that honor and educate folks on the importance of Juneteenth.
 Today we will share three ideas for how your small business can further take the celebration onto social media.

-Juneteenth is celebrated on June 19th every year to commemorate the anniversary of the emancipation of slaves in the United States on June 19, 1865.
+Juneteenth, celebrated annually on June 19th, marks the emancipation of enslaved people in the United States on June 19th, 1865.
 It is also known as Freedom Day, Jubilee Day, Liberation Day, and Emancipation Day.

 Educate your audience about the history and significance of this holiday by bringing more awareness to it, opening up the dialogue to have deeper conversations about its importance, and celebrating Black culture.